aws-samples/bedrock-chat/README-Docker-Compose.md

     source ~/.zshrc
     ```

-3. Use the function to load credentials for a specific profile:
+3. Use the function to load credentials and ensure `aws sso login --profile profilename` is completedfor a specific profile:

     ```bash
     setssocredentials profilename
+    ```
+4. Generate the environment variables from the .env-backend.local and .env-frontend.local files.

+    ```bash
+    ./generate-env.sh
     ```

 ### Run Docker Compose